braintree/braintree-ios-drop-in/README.md

 ## Demo

 A demo app is included in this project.
 Running the demo app requires Xcode 13+.
-Open BraintreeDropIn.xcworkspace and run the Demo scheme to view it.

-The demo app uses Swift Package Manager to fetch dependencies.
-Xcode will download dependencies automatically when you open the workspace.
-Deleting derived data will delete the dependencies.
-Go to **File -> Swift Packages -> Resolve Package Versions** to re-download them.
+1. Run `pod install`
+    * There is a known M1 mac issue with CocoaPods.
+See [this solution](https://github.com/CocoaPods/CocoaPods/issues/10220#issuecomment-730963835) to resolve `ffi` dependency issues.
+1. Open `BraintreeDropIn.xcworkspace` in Xcode
+1. Select the `Demo` scheme, and then run

 ## Help